Hemmalaget/hemmalaget/README.md

 Hemmalaget
 ==========

-A static homepage for Hemmalaget AB, built with React, Express, Webpack and hosted on Heroku.
+A static homepage for Hemmalaget AB, built with React, Express, Webpack and hosted on Github Pages.

 ## Design goal